Facebook rebrands as Meta to emphasise metaverse vision | Technology

 - United States

-Facebook CEO Mark Zuckerberg said his company is rebranding itself as Meta in an effort to encompass its virtual-reality vision for the future.
+Facebook CEO Mark Zuckerberg said his company is rebranding itself as Meta in an effort to encompass its virtual-reality vision for the future, what Zuckerberg calls the “metaverse”.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)